shpml/fundamentals/08_chapter/12_assessment.md

 4) **Write code, even if it's not the prettiest.** At this stage, don't worry if your code is elegant, readable, or robust.
 Just make it work to satisfy all of your test cases.

 5) **"Refactor" your code.** Now that your code is functional, take some time to make your code clean/efficient/robust.
-Just make sure that whatever changes you make don't break your code - you can keep an eye on this by testing your code and making sure it still gives you the correct results.
+Just make sure that whatever changes you make don't break your code — you can keep an eye on this by testing your code and ensuring it still gives you the correct results.